CBD Oil and Anxiety: What Does the Research Say?

 CBD, short for cannabidiol, is a natural compound extracted from the cannabis plant.
 Unlike THC (tetrahydrocannabinol), CBD is non-intoxicating, meaning it won’t get you “high.”
 Instead, it interacts with your endocannabinoid system (ECS)—a network of receptors in your body that helps regulate mood, sleep, and stress responses.

-Generalized Anxiety Disorder (GAD)
+Generalised Anxiety Disorder (GAD)

 A study by Blessing et al. (2015) found that CBD may help reduce anxiety symptoms in individuals with GAD.
 Participants reported feeling calmer after taking CBD oil.